- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Uh, thanks.”

-The Immortal pulled open the stall door, I stepped back mostly from the tugs from Autumn.
-She left my side and went into the pen with Immortal, the loud bangs and neighs increased.
+The Immortal pulled open the stall door, I stepped back mostly due to the tugs from Autumn.
+She left my side and went into the pen with the Immortal, the loud bangs and neighs increased.

 I moved around the edge of the wooden door and abruptly came face to face with a perfectly pure white horse with the bluest eyes I have ever seen.
 Warm air rushed from his nostrils at my sudden appearance, as though he scoffed at me.